guildxyz/guild-queues/README.md

 - So we need to move a specific element from the processing queue to another queue.
 Unfortunately redis does not have a native command to do this, so we will use two commands.
   - [LREM](https://redis.io/commands/lrem/), to remove a specific element from the list
   - RPUSH, to put the job to the next waiting queue
-- Because there are two separate commands and redis dows not support ACID transactions we will have a tiny chance to cause inconsistency.<br>
+- Because these are two separate commands and redis does not support [ACID](https://www.ibm.com/docs/en/cics-ts/5.4?topic=processing-acid-properties-transactions) transactions we will have a tiny chance to cause inconsistency.<br>
   The most we can do is
   - we first RPUSH the job to the next queue, then remove it from the current one, so in the worst case it will be executed twice, but won't be lost
   - use [redis transactions](https://redis.io/docs/manual/transactions/#:~:text=Redis%20Transactions%20allow%20the%20execution,are%20serialized%20and%20executed%20sequentially.) which does not guarantee atomic execution but will make sure that no other command will be executed in the middle of the transaction, so we minimize the chance of making inconsistencies